-For anyone working with data on a regular basis, it is common practice to spend up to 80% of their time in the Cleansing, Transformation and Integration part (see KDnuggets poll – NYT article).
+For anyone working with data regularly, it is common practice to spend up to 80% of their time in the Cleansing, Transformation and Integration part (see KDnuggets poll – NYT article).
 In today’s traditional data quality and integration model, that includes: data normalization; duplicate removal; pivoting, joining, and splitting data, and it relies on custom scripts managed by IT or is done by the domain expert user in a spreadsheet.

-However the increase in the variety (type of format and sources), volume (size of data set) and velocity (we just have always more) of the data flow, plus the rise of cloud and self-service solutions enabling business to do more by on their own disrupts this model.
-Spreadsheets don’t scale and don’t automate well.
-Developers and data engineer cannot keep pace with the increasing volume of request for custom scripts.
+However, this model is being disrupted by the increase in data variety (the type of format and sources), volume (size of data set) and velocity (we always have more data).
+The rise of cloud and self-service solutions enabling business users to do more by themself put pressure on the IT department to catch up Spreadsheets don’t scale and don’t automate well.
+Developers and data engineers cannot keep pace with the increasing volume of requests for custom scripts.

 Over the last few years, we have seen a lot of advocating for the rise of the Data Scientist: the sexiest job of the 21st century.
 A Data Scientist is someone who can master

-- statistical modeling: to build predictive and analytical models without introducing bias and statistical errors; and
+- Statistical modelling: to build predictive and analytical models without introducing bias and statistical errors; and

-- domain expertise: so the results of the model actually make sense in a real world.
+- Domain expertise: so the results of the model make sense in the real world.

 Data scientists are hard to find and don’t scale.
 Instead of looking for unicorns, we envision a different approach: empowering the subject expert and providing him tools to succeed in his data project.